shivajeesharma/awsmonitor/README.md

 # This program is tested on Ubuntu 16.04, please refere to relevant os guide to setup the packages
 # On Ubuntu 16.04
 # $ sudo apt install python-pip
-# $ sudo apt install --upgrade pip
+# $ sudo pip install --upgrade pip
-# $ sudo apt install --upgrade awscli
+# $ sudo pip install --upgrade awscli
-# $ sudo apt install --upgrade boto3
+# $ sudo pip install --upgrade boto3
-# $ sudo apt install --upgrade pytz
+# $ sudo pip install --upgrade pytz
 #
 # Note: Create an IAM user on your AWS Console and note down the AccessID and Access Key
 # $ aws configure